minh18ndh/r2e-library-management-fe/README.md

 - Uses **JWT** for authentication.
 - Stores tokens in `localStorage`
-- Automatically refreshes expired access tokens using the refresh token (handled in RTK Query middleware).
+- Automatically refreshes expired access tokens using the refresh token.
 - You’ll be redirected to `/login` if not authenticated.

 ---

 ## Test Accounts

-You can register as user via `/register` or login as admin using email: `admin@1` + password: `admin`.
+You can register as user via `/register` or login as admin using email: `admin@1` + password: `string`.